JeffersonLab/clas12alignment/dc/README.md

 #### Analysis tab
 The tab displays a summary of the extracted residuals and vertex shifts and derivatives.
 It includes the following sub-tabs:
 * nominal: graphs of the extracted residuals and vertex shifts for the nominal geometry.
 Each plot corresponds to a different sector and the color points to different polar angle bins; different symbols are used to display the phi bins.
 The vertex shifts are displayed as layer=0, in 10s of um.
+If the scattering chamber exit window position is fitted too, the corresponding residual is displayed as layer=37, in the same units.
 See screenshot of graph below.
 ![Plot_02-19-2022_10 20 52_PM](https://user-images.githubusercontent.com/7524926/154820094-0bca8488-a895-474d-b8e2-22e25f42e7a6.png)
 * nominal vs. theta: same as above but with the y-axis defined as the angular bin number plus the layer number.
 The different colors correspond to the different DC superlayers and the black points show the vertex shifts.
 See screenshot of graph below.
 ![Plot_02-19-2022_10 21 21_PM](https://user-images.githubusercontent.com/7524926/154819746-af0ee5bc-3e22-41b1-a00f-50f6d20d84c7.png)